This Is How I Read

 Living With NVLD: Reading for me is a necessary evil.
 I love stories, poetry and learning new things but I have to limit my reading and pace myself or I can actually become physically ill.
 If I push myself too hard and become overtired, overworked, or stressed, my eyes simply refuse to read and the words swim around on the page like so many fish.
 Imagine trying to decipher a page full of hieroglyphics - you end up with zero comprehension.

 Learning How To Learn: After my diagnosis in 2005 I enrolled in a college course designed for people with learning disabilities.
 I soon came to realize I am an audio learner.
 If I can hear it I can learn it.
-I also learned the value of ‘chunking’ which is basically stopping and pausing at regular intervals during a learning session to allow my brain time to process new information and avoid becoming overwhelmed and exhausted by information-overload.
+I also learned the value of ‘chunking’ which is basically stopping and pausing at regular intervals during a learning session to allow my brain time to process new information and avoid becoming overwhelmed by information-overload.

 ©PJ Yukon Poet Laureate